SmingHub/Sming/Sming/Arch/Rp2040/README.rst

 The easiest way to get started is with the Sming installer - see :doc:`/getting-started/index`.

-Note: Windows is not currently included in the chocolatey respository.
+Note: Windows is not currently included in the chocolatey repository.
 The following instructions should help.

 Compiler/linker